Armley: History

 From the 1870s until 1956, Armley was home to the J W Roberts asbestos mattress and boiler lining factory.
 This facility exposed residents to asbestos fibres and resulted in a mesothelioma cancer cluster which persists to this day.
 One of the victims, June Hancock, launched a court action against Turner & Newall, the company that owned the J W Roberts' factory in 1993.
 Although the court case was successful, corporate restructuring had, as of 2005, avoided the case being settled.
 Hancock's story was the subject of a play, Dust, by Kenneth F. Yates, performed in Armley and at the West Yorkshire Playhouse in July 2009.

 The parish church, St Bartholomew's, is home to a notable pipe organ built by the German organ builder Edmund Schulze.
 Originally built for Meanwood Towers in 1866–69, it was opened by S. S. Wesley.
 It was moved to St Bartholomew's in 1879.
 Schulze's work, and this organ in particular, had enormous influence on the development of British organ building in the 19th century.
 Both church and organ have been restored.
 The smaller Christ Church is located at the end of Theaker Lane nearer the centre of Armley.

 Legend has it that a pedlar called Charlie used to rest and water his pony and trap in Whingate Park in the 19th century.
 He apparently sold spicy shortbread to the citizens of Upper Armley for 1d a piece.
 Today the triangular-shaped park is known as Charlie or Charley Cake Park.
 According to Armley Through the Camera, written in 1901, the park was "within memory of many present residents of Armley, a patch of wasteland.
 Some of them regularly played cricket on its turf".

 There were two railway stations in Armley.
-Armley Moor railway station on the line between Leeds and Bradford Exchange closed in 1966, and Armley Canal Road railway station on the line between Leeds and Shipley closed in 1965.
+Armley Canal Road railway station on the line between Leeds and Shipley closed in 1965, and Armley Moor railway station on the line between Leeds and Bradford Exchange closed in 1966.